nikitavoloboev/data/networking/caddy.md

 - [caddy-auth-portal](https://github.com/greenpau/caddy-auth-portal) - Authentication Plugin for Caddy v2 implementing Form-Based, Basic, Local, LDAP, OpenID Connect, OAuth 2.0, SAML Authentication.
 - [Caddy Ingress Controller](https://github.com/caddyserver/ingress)
 - [caddy-git](https://github.com/abiosoft/caddy-git) - git clones a git repository into the site.
 This makes it possible to deploy your site with a simple git push.
+- [Route53 module for Caddy](https://github.com/caddy-dns/route53) - Can be used to manage DNS records in Route53 Hosted zones.